Spend £40.00 to get free shipping

 Is there a cure?

-There’s currently no cure for PCOS — but there are many ways to manage it effectively.
+There’s currently no cure for PMOS — but there are many ways to manage it effectively.
 By combining lifestyle changes, nutrition, and targeted supplementation, many women experience improved cycles, energy, mood, and fertility.

 Why choose Polybiotics?

-We’re not just a brand — we’re women with PCOS, too.
+We’re not just a brand — we’re women with PMOS, too.
 Our founder is a medical doctor who created Polybiotics after years of navigating confusing advice, poor-quality supplements, and dismissive care.

 That’s why we’re committed to: